riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 First we need to create `Dockerfile` yes, there is no extension there.
 I will not describe what parameters you can add into dockerfile cause there are so many, I will just describe the one I used.

-So here is all that you need to have in your dockerfile to be able to build accessible grafana image:
+So here is all that you need to have in your configuration to be able to build accessible grafana image:

 ```
 FROM grafana/grafana